On indicators of Hopf algebras: Higher indicators of Taft algebras

 \begin{proposition} [Example~3.4 of {\cite{KMN09}}] $\nu_n(T_4(-1)) = n$ for all $n \ge 1$. \end{proposition}

-The above argument is summarized and generalized as follows: First, compute $\nu_n(T_{N^2}(\omega))$ for $1 \le n \le N^2$ in some way, by hand, or by using a computer.
-Then, for all $n > N^2$, the $n$-th indicator of $T_{N^2}(\omega)$ is given as the solution $x_n$ of the linear recurrence equation
+The above argument is summarized and generalized as follows: First, for each $n = 1, \dotsc, N^2$, compute the $n$-th indicator of $T_{N^2}(\omega)$ in some way, by hand, or by using a computer.
+Then solve the linear recurrence equation